stumpwm/stumpwm/README.md

 Pull requests are always welcome!
 Here are some guidelines to ensure that your contribution gets merged in a timely manner:
 * Do's
+  * Add your name to the list of AUTHORS with your pull request.
   * Preserve comments or docstrings explaining what code does, and update them if your patch changes them in a significant way
   * Try to follow an "80 column rule."
 The current code base does not